RoboticsKnowledgebase/roboticsknowledgebase.github.io/docs/index.md

 ### Directories
 The wiki itself is contained in the `/wiki` folder.
 The `/docs` folder exists to contain future documentation on contributing and supporting the wiki.
 The wiki contains the following categories:
+- **Robotics Project Guide**
+  - Overall guide on start-to-end for robotics projects.
 - **Actuation**
   - Topics related to the moving components including motors and controls.
 - **Common Platforms**